-Vandalism is thoughtless, selfish and uncivilised.
-All members of the Centre Academy East Anglia community should be able to use and enjoy all the School's facilities, property and equipment without being offended by the maliciousness of others.
+Vandalism is thoughtless, selfish, and uncivilised.
+All members of CAL community should be able to use and enjoy all the School's facilities, property, and equipment without being offended by the maliciousness of others.
 Defacing (through, for example, graffiti) or destroying the property of the School or, indeed, of other students, will result in both payment for damages and strong disciplinary action-to include suspension or exclusion.